 While nutritional supplements are part of a health-promoting lifestyle, as their name implies, they should augment the diet.
 Nutritional supplements are intended to cover gaps in diet – not to make up for an unhealthy lifestyle.

-If you would like more guidance in this area, then explore the Health & Wellness area of our website.
+If you would like more guidance in this area, then explore our Wellness Blog.
 This section offers the latest health news along with articles on health conditions, nutritious foods, exercise & fitness.
-Also, check-out Dr. Rahm's latest book, The Wellness Prescription, where he offers guidance on healthy eating, nutritional supplementation, exercise & fitness and stress management.

 Not convinced that you need a multi?
 In 2002, two Harvard physicians published a report in the Journal of the American Medical Association indicating that all Americans should take a daily multi-vitamin.
 The recommendation was based on research demonstrating that taking a multi-vitamin may help prevent a number of chronic diseases, including heart disease, some cancers and osteoporosis.

 Essentially, taking a multi is like taking out an inexpensive insurance policy against one of your most important assets - your health.
 That's why taking a good quality multi-vitamin & mineral is the first step of a nutritional supplement program.